 If you need to use a reliever inhaler three times a week or more, your GP may also give you a preventer inhaler.
 These contain a low-dose steroid medicine that you inhale every day to prevent your symptoms from developing and stop you having an asthma attack.

-A. Medical experts claim asthma medicines are generally safe to use, and while some people may experience mild side effects, most asthma sufferers will find the benefits of taking asthma medicines far outweigh the side effect risks.
+Medical experts claim asthma medicines are generally safe to use (v), and while some people may experience mild side effects, most asthma sufferers will find the benefits of taking asthma medicines far outweigh the side effect risks.

 Some of the side effects of preventer medicine – mostly only when taken in higher doses – include a sore tongue and throat, a hoarse voice and an increased risk of oral thrush.
 You can, however, help prevent these side effects by brushing your teeth or rinsing your mouth out after using your inhaler.
 Using a spacer device – which some people find helps them use their inhaler correctly – can also reduce the risk of these side effects.